andreasxp/poly/README.md

 	pmr_delete<Base>>::type>;
 ```
 `deep` is a policy for `poly` that allows copying.
 When instantiated with this policy, `poly` is CopyConstructible and CopyAssignable.
-`deep` is destructor-permissive: if no virtual destructor was provided, this policy guarantees that the object will be destructed properly and without memory leaks.
+If the base class does not have a virtual destructor, `deep` will raise a compiler error on `operator()` call to prevent memory leaks.
 ## License
 This project is licenced under the MIT licence.
 It is free for personal and commercial use.